iambrookedrake/brookedrake.github.io/aboutme.md

 title: About me
 subtitle: How I use data to help other professionals
 ---

-My back ground in non-profit showed me new ways to use visualizations.

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I grew up in West Virginia where I was taught to appreciate detail oriented work and sustainable living.
+My experience in non-profit showed me new ways to use computer visualizations through survey collection and sample analysis.
+Furthering my education in Data Science honed my skills so creative ideas have a direct avenue to implementation.